 Many factors will come into play to determine the appropriate premium.
 Some of these items (not an exhaustive list) include:

 Yes!
 Fire protection is one of the basic coverages of home insurance.
 If you hold a mortgage in Manitoba, you are legally required to have fire insurance coverage on your property.

 In Manitoba, home insurance rates are primarily based on three things:

 Lower-risk locations and better insurance history tend to positively affect your rates, and having a positive credit score helps, too.
 It can give you a preferred rate depending on its strength!

 Oftentimes your needs and your budget will dictate the policy you purchase.
 We recommend you speak with an Insurance Consultant who can help you determine what’s best for your unique needs and situation.

 Contact your Insurance Consultant about a month before you need to acquire or update your home insurance policy and ask them to look at other companies.
 That way, they’ll know to compare coverages and prices on your behalf, and they’ll come back to you with your best options.
 But remember: Just because it’s cheaper somewhere else doesn’t mean it’s better!

 Once you have your home insurance policy, it’s best practice to review it every year.
 And if, while you do, you have any questions, just call your Insurance Consultant for guidance and answers.

-We make buying and updating home insurance easier by giving you a quick online quote!
+Plus, we make buying and updating home insurance easier than ever by giving you a quick online commitment-free quote!
 Click the button below, complete a brief form, and we’ll send you the info you need to get started.